-The Children's School, guided by science teacher Mr. Will Hudson, had its own celebration on February 1st, and learned about many cultures that have holidays that fall on key dates in solar, lunar, and seasonal cycles (like the Chinese Lunar New Year, or the Gaelic festival of Imbolc.)
+The Children's School, guided by middle level teacher Mr. Will Hudson, had its own celebration on February 1st, and learned about many cultures that have holidays that fall on key dates in solar, lunar, and seasonal cycles (like the Chinese Lunar New Year, or the Gaelic festival of Imbolc.)
 Our own cross-quarter "Winter Memories and Spring Anticipations" celebration marked the halfway point between the winter solstice and the spring equinox in March.
 Here's Mr. Hudson's news about the outdoor event:

 What the day looked like:

 Throughout the day on Tuesday, February 1st, the entire school observed a cross-quarter day celebration to welcome the first days of spring, Chinese New Year, and Black History Month.

 Students came to the Riverside to enjoy peppermint and cinnamon tea, warm applesauce, or a pumpkin soup inspired by Haitian soup joujou, or Freedom Soup, that simmered on an outdoor wood stove.
 Middle level students sent runners to gather and wash cups and spoons every 30 minutes to cut down on waste.
 Others prepared ramen and even cooked pancakes on the wood stove.
 Towards the end of the day, the students in Ms. Angela's class ground their own flour and baked small drop biscuits.

 We had a canned food drive to restock community fridges and local food banks, and students placed drawings and reflections of winter memories and spring anticipations on the bulletin boards in the office hallway.
 By afternoon it was raining, and by evening we were deep into the biggest snowstorm of winter.

 The next day, the groundhog apparently saw his shadow, and though we were celebrating the beginning of spring, it looks like we're in for six more weeks of winter.